wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

          Worker Auth Current Key Id: auction-acutely-shawl-bonanza-semifinal-portal-worry-bodacious
            Worker Auth Storage Path: /var/folders/rq/rvb3xv916b976fm4sszjym400000gq/T/nodeenrollment3782666038
            Worker Public Proxy Addr: 127.0.0.1:9202 &nbsp;
 ==> Boundary server started!
 Log data will stream in below:
 ...
    </pre>

 1. Create a new Terminal window if you want to make any more CLI commands.

    ### BOUNDARY_ADDR URL with port

-1. Define the Boundary Controller URL address, with the standard port:
+1. Notice in the output above the <strong>Listener</strong> IP address, which defines the Boundary Controller URL address, with its standard port:

+   <pre>export BOUNDARY_ADDR="https://127.0.0.1:9200"</pre>

+   If instead the Boundary Controller is on a server:

    <pre>export BOUNDARY_ADDR="https://11.22.33.44:9200"</pre>

+   <a name="Boundary.app_GUI"></a>

    ### Boundary.app GUI